The Delta Variant: Everything Parents Need to Know About the COVID Mutation

-Just when it seemed like the end of the pandemic in the U.S., everything goes Delta.
-When it comes to this COVID variant, there’s a lot to chew on: The Delta variant is more dangerous than any other coronavirus strain yet, and its emergence in the States is poorly timed with mask mandates dropping, summer camp in full swing, and schools planning to open up in person for the fall.
+Just when it seemed like the end of the COVID-19 pandemic in the U.S., everything went Delta.
+When it comes to this COVID variant, there’s a lot to chew on: The Delta variant is more transmissible than any other coronavirus strain yet.
+And its emergence in the States is poorly timed with mask mandates dropping and schools opening up in person.
 Add this to the fact that kids under 12 are still unable to get the COVID vaccine and, yes, you have our attention.

 But is it time to panic?
 In a word, no. While it is more transmissible, vaccines protect against the variant, and it does not seem to have changed the way COVID impacts children — which is to say, usually mildly.
 That’s a lot to unpack, so let’s get into it.
 Here’s everything parents need to know about the Delta variant.

 Delta is the coronavirus variant that was first identified in India, where it wreaked havoc before spreading to the UK and the rest of the world.
-It’s contributing to rising COVID rates in the U.S., where it’s now the cause of 83 percent of all new cases.
+It’s one of the main reasons COVID rates are rising in the U.S., where it’s now the cause of the vast majority of new cases.

 The Delta variant is highly contagious.
-Some experts think that it’s twice as transmissible as the coronavirus that started the pandemic and 40 to 60 percent more transmissible than the Alpha variant.
+Experts think that it’s twice as transmissible as the coronavirus that started the pandemic and 40 to 60 percent more transmissible than the Alpha variant.
 It’s likely the most transmissible variant yet.

 What does this mean in real-world terms?
 Here’s one (terrifying) example: A CCTV camera in Australia documented two people passing each other briefly in a mall.
 One of the people infected the other despite only sharing airspace for a few seconds, genetic analysis confirmed.
 This situation is probably unusual, but it highlights just how transmissible Delta can be.

-The available evidence supports that the vaccines are effective at stopping infection and severe disease from Delta, but not as effective as they were at protecting against other coronavirus variants.
+Vaccinated adults are becoming more and more concerned about breakthrough infections as the Delta variant spreads.
+But the available evidence supports that the vaccines are effective at stopping infection and severe disease from Delta.
+However, they’re not as effective as they were at protecting against other coronavirus variants.

-The Pfizer vaccine is 88 percent effective against the Delta variant, and Moderna’s vaccine is expected to have similar efficacy.
-Still, the Scottish researchers found that the Pfizer and AstraZeneca vaccines are less effective against Delta than they are against Alpha.
-Johnson & Johnson recently announced that its coronavirus vaccine is effective against the Delta variant, even eight months after inoculation.
+The Johnson & Johnson vaccine is 85 percent effective against severe disease caused by the Delta variant.
 However, the J&J vaccine is much less effective against Delta than compared to the original coronavirus, according to a new pre-print study that hasn’t yet been peer-reviewed and used tests on blood samples, not on real people.

 In terms of hospitalizations, there is no meaningful difference in the risk between the Alpha and Delta variants for a vaccinated person.
 The Pfizer vaccine is 96 percent effective at preventing hospitalization, according to a pre-print study that has not yet been peer-reviewed.
 This suggests that it’s effective at protecting against severe disease, and not just overall infection.